Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Introduction

-This paper presents a new learning and verification pipeline that addresses these shortcomings.
-Similar to other shielding-based approaches~\cite{alshiekh_safe_2017,anderson2020neurosymbolic,zhu2019inductive}, our work does not statically verify a neural controller directly.
-Instead, it generates a \emph{family} of linear controllers from known system dynamics and the problem specification; this family collectively serves as a shield that can dynamically enforce the safe operation of the system.
-Controllers are synthesized using linear-quadratic regulators (LQR) that yield different instantiations based on a cost function expressed in terms of different parameter values associated with states and control inputs.
-Our verification strategy searches for a combination of different controller instances that satisfy a desired safety property in the aggregate; this search is driven by a probabilistic reachability analysis tailored for this purpose.
-Different controllers in this aggregation are optimized for different time steps in possible system trajectories.
-Not all combinations of different controllers can be verified to be safe, however.
-Nonetheless, even combinations that are possibly unsafe can be used to provide strong probabilistic guarantees on their safety efficacy, which the verifier can leverage as part of its subsequent search.
-Notably, our technique considers safety verification independently of neural controller behavior and neural network internal structure, and thus enables scalability with respect to objective complexity and problem dimensionality.
+This paper presents a new learning and verification pipeline that addresses these challenges in stochastic linear time-invariant and time-variant systems.
+Similar to other shielding-based approaches \cite{alshiekh_safe_2017,anderson2020neurosymbolic,yang2021iterative,zhu2019inductive}, our work does not verify a neural controller directly.
+Instead, it verifies and composes a family of linear controllers, driven by a novel probabilistic reachability analysis; this verified linear controller family (VLCF) collectively serves as a shield that can dynamically enforce the safe operation of the system.
+Notably, our technique considers safety verification independently of complex objectives and neural network internal structure, and thus enables scalability with respect to objective complexity and problem dimensionality.
 In our experiments, for example, we demonstrate successful verification of CPS benchmarks with over 800 dimensions, a scale that is significantly higher than reported with existing approaches.
+Because the VLCF is generated based only on safety considerations, they are not intended to serve as the primary mechanism for governing the actual operation of the system, which must also take into account other performance-related objectives.
+We train a neural network controller to achieve these performance-related objectives, while guaranteeing its safety with VLCF.
+Compared with previous work~\cite{zhu2019inductive} that only considers safety post-training, we also integrate the VLCF into the neural controller training process, thus providing a complete safety-aware pipeline from training to deployment.
+Our work thus demonstrates a fully automated safety verification pipeline for learning-enabled controllers trained with objectives beyond safety.
+Our main contributions are as follows: